 "I think you're wrong, Mom.
-Not everyone is like Dad."
+Not everyone's like Dad."

 "But enough people are, my dear, that it frightens me.
 When I think of the state you were in when I finally got you away from him.
 I'd do anything to prevent that from happening again."

-"It's ok, Mom.
+"It's okay, Mom.
 I'm not going to tell anyone.
 I've kept your secret for two years now.
 No one is going to find out.
 Especially not him.
-He doesn't even suspect that you are still alive.
+He doesn't even suspect that you're still alive.
 He still thinks I just ran away."
 Tara felt terrible memories surrounding her, she whispered, "As if I ever would have back then."